-Our website features an audio player for some of our posts.
-To play the audio, please follow your screen reader instructions to click the audio Play button link, you may be able to pause and re-start the audio by pressing the space bar.
+Our website features an audio player on every page and our local news posts.
+To play the audio, please follow your screen reader instructions to click the audio Play button link.

-To listen to our welcome message click the following Play button
+Click Play to listen to our welcome message

 Transcript